 Photo by Sandra McLean Cutler

-Cupressus nootkatensis 'Pendula' in the Harper Collection of Dwarf & Rare Conifers at Hidden Lake Gardens, Tipton, Michigan, August of 2005.
+Cupressus nootkatensis 'Pendula' in the Harper Collection of Dwarf & Rare Conifers, Hidden Lake Gardens, Tipton, Michigan; photo from August 2005.

 Photo by Dax Herbst